Alice Curwen: New England and the Caribbean

+Over the next two years the Curwens were also active in Rhode Island and New Jersey and spent the period March to October 1677 proselytizing in Barbados, where Alice Curwen argued that black slaves had a right to attend Quaker meetings irrespective of their owners' opinions.

 The Curwens also visited the nearby island of Nevis, where vestiges of Quakerism were reported in 1817 among slaves, long after all white Quakers had left.
-The group, known as Naohites, used the Quaker term "first-day" for Sunday, rejected payment for preachers, forbade gaudy dress, debt, stealing, lying and swearing, and emphasized that the Spirit puts into people's hearts what they should do.
+The group, known as Naohites, used the Quaker term "first-day" for Sunday, rejected payment for preachers, forbade gaudy dress, debt, stealing, lying, and swearing, and emphasized that the Spirit puts into people's hearts what they should do.

 Return

 The Curwens returned to England, where they preached in London, the South-East and the East Midlands, as well as retaining their connections in Furness, especially Swarthmoor Hall and the meeting there.
 They were active in Huntingdonshire in the winter of 1677–1678.

 Alice Curwen died suddenly in London on 7 June 1679 at the age of about sixty.
 Her husband intended A Relation... as an obituary compilation, to which he contributed an account of her life.
 It included a tribute by the fellow preacher Rebecca Travers, a notable Quaker writer of the period.
 One of the Curwens' children, another Thomas, became a glover in London.
 Thomas Curwen the elder was imprisoned in Newgate in 1679.
 He died in Blackfriars, London, on 1 August 1680 at the age of about seventy.